 The first half of Season Seven, broadcast in 2014, saw spirits at low ebb.
 Don Draper (Jon Hamm) had pretty much worn out our patience, hitting rock bottom hard and often.
 Having blown his second marriage and disgraced himself in most every way possible, he began this year clawing his way back up to a position of dignity.
 Already compromised by mergers, the agency had nearly been hijacked by a new management team, when its grand old founder suddenly died in the last episode of Seven A, aptly titled Waterloo.
 After coasting through his job for such a long time, Roger Sterling (John Slattery) proved his mettle by pulling off a coup to keep the company intact — but by selling it to a mega-agency.
 That bigger company will surely interfere with the way they do business, yet everyone got on board because the individual payouts were impressive.
 Even with her limited participation, junior partner Joan Harris (Christina Hendricks) is delighted.
 The schemer Jim Cutler (Harry Hamlin) is suddenly cooperative: “It’s a lot of money!”
 All that, plus Waterloo bowed out with a coup de theatre — a sentimental musical finish for Bertram Cooper (Robert Morse) that will join the ranks of Great Moments in Television.

 To its credit, the seven episodes of Season Seven, Part 2 do more than simply tie a bow on what’s gone before.
-All the major characters take on new possibilities and make important choices in their lives.
+Each of the major characters takes on new possibilities and makes important choices in their life.
 A separated family gets back together, while another is struck by health problems.
 Joan’s new ‘dream relationship’ is with a man who wants a traditional woman she’s not willing to become.
 The up-tick in sexism she encounters in the new mega-agency is just one difficulty faced by members of Roger and Don’s group.
-Don’s daughter, the former ‘Little’ Sally (Kiernan Shipka) makes a transition into a mature consciousness that’s very touching to witness.
+Don’s daughter, the former ‘Little’ Sally (Kiernan Shipka) makes a transition into a mature consciousness that’s touching to witness.
 Peggy (Elisabeth Moss) has reached a level of working independence; she finds that the man she’s looking for may be closer than she knew.

 Matthew Weiner’s finish is beautifully judged.
 Loose ends are tied up, always in a satisfying way.
 All the players either take on new challenges with positive energy, or face up to bad news in a way makes us respect them more.
 Weiner brings back characters from way early in the series.
 One of them is Rachel Menken from season one (Maggie Siff), as a figurative ghost.
 Events like that give balance to the series as a genuine saga.
 Even Roger Sterling’s final amorous decision seems a good one, emotionally speaking.
 The only losers would seem to be all those women Don left behind.
 Or will most of them cherish their time with him?
 Don is the ultimate amorous taker, but what does he give back?

 I think most of us watched the final May 17 episode expecting a big letdown.
 That happened with an older doctor series that notably ended with ‘everything turning out to be a dream.’
 Some viewers are still resentful at how The Sopranos exited the stage, and I forget if Lost had what could be called a real ending.
-Twin Peaks’ depressing second season didn’t even try to make sense, but instead allowed its narrative to disintegrate.
-After its riveting first year, it became as repetitive and absurd as mindless shows like Voyage to the Bottom of the Sea.
+Twin Peaks’ depressing second season didn’t even try to make sense.
+It allowed its narrative to disintegrate, becoming as repetitive and absurd as mindless shows like Voyage to the Bottom of the Sea.
 I suppose the David Lynch faithful still love it.

 It’s brilliant.
-All the way through Mad Men we’ve been wondering if it was difficult or easy for Mad Men to use the names of real companies and products.
-For its final blast the show makes it look as if Don has scored the Magilla cultural coup that will put him back on top again.
+All the way through Mad Men we’ve been wondering if it was difficult or easy for the show to use the names of real companies and products.
+For its final blast it looks as if Don has scored the Magilla cultural coup that will put him back on top again.
 Who was alive and breathing when those Coke commercials came out, and doesn’t remember them?
 The jingle is a cross between two upbeat anthems, the trippy “The Age of Aquarius” and the ultra-complacent “It’s a Small World After All.”
 Wonderful.

 Season Seven Part 2 is a great finish.
 Immediately afterwards, I jumped back to the first episode from Season 1, just to see how the characters had changed, or grown.
 What a great experience, ninety hours well spent.
 I’m glad I happened to catch an episode in Season three, while stuck in a motel in Utah.
 All I told my spouse is, “It’s supposed to be 1958, and a set of water glasses I saw on a coffee table transported me instantly back to that year.
 We ought to look at another episode and see if we like it.”